klange/toaruos/docs/newvfs.md

 ## Design Goals of the New VFS

 1. Large file support from the beginning

     All 64-bit offsets and sizes.

 2. Cached virtual file objects

     We currently have "objects that happen to exist from a malloc" and "objects we created from an open() call"...

-3. Reference counting so we can actually close files Specifically, so we can close everything on exit.
+3. Reference counting so we can actually close files

+    Specifically, so we can close everything on exit.

 4. Unix pipes

     The focus of this rewrite is supporting closing of pipes...

 5. Permissions

     The current VFS can... uh... store them, but doesn't actually respect them.

 6. Support for symbolic links

     Yeah.

+7. Ground-up support for polling / file events.

+    Sleep on multiple, etc.